-What is Blockchain: The Ultimate Guide to the Next Generation of Technology
+What is Blockchain: Ultimate Guide to the Next Generation of Technology

 What is Blockchain?

 The term blockchain refers to a distributed database, or ledger, which is hosted by multiple computers, or nodes, simultaneously.
-One massive benefit of this method of hosting a database is decentralisation as the nodes aren’t controlled by one single party.
+One massive benefit of this method of storing a database is decentralisation.
+No single Party controls all nodes.

 Blockchain also minimises or even eliminates, whole system failure if one, ten, or maybe even one thousand nodes go down because the network is still functional due to the other distributed nodes.
 There is no single point of failure.